Akshay0047/DiscordBot-Pookie/README.md

 ### 7. `DefaultConfig.py`
 - Stores configuration values like `DISCORD_SDK` token and other settings.

-'NOTE':
+### `NOTE`:
 If I had more time to improve Pookie, I would focus on:

   Make Gemini AI remember previous messages in a conversation for better replies.

   Allow server admins to tweak the AI’s personality and response style.

   Allow users to self-assign roles via reactions

   Detect and delete spam or inappropriate messages

-Scale across multiple servers without performance drops Translate AI and command responses into different languages.
+  Scale across multiple servers without performance drops

+  Translate AI and command responses into different languages.